NT132-Q24-Group14/pms-nt132/README.md

 ---

 ## Overview
-**Project Management System** is a cloned version of my original Java Servlet and JSP backend project.
+**Project Management System (NT132)** is a cloned version of a Java Servlet and JSP backend project.
 The original project focused on backend development for a role-based internal project management application.

 This repository was built for the **NT132** course at **UIT - University of Information Technology**.
 It focuses on the DevOps implementation around that application: packaging the backend as a WAR file, containerizing it with Docker, validating it through Jenkins, publishing Docker images, deploying it through an Ansible-based workflow, and connecting it with a monitoring system.

-The application still includes the original PMS features such as authentication, user management, role management, job management, task assignment, and a JSP/Bootstrap dashboard.
-In this repo, those features serve as the application workload used to demonstrate a CI/CD pipeline.

 ---